GenAI Alone Isn’t Enough—Pair It with Learning Analytics.

 - Promises and challenges of generative artificial intelligence for human learning.

-- The interplay of learning, analytics and artificial intelligence in education: A vision for hybrid intelligence
+- The interplay of learning, analytics and artificial intelligence in education: A vision for hybrid intelligence.

 - Generative AI for Customizable Learning Experiences.